Laxmikant2002/dapp-final-/README.md

 # Blockchain-based Voting System

-A decentralized voting application built with React, Hardhat, and Firebase.
+A decentralized voting application built with React and Hardhat.

 ## Prerequisites